 With service commitment programs, you owe time instead of money after your residency.
 Most are also looking for primary care physicians although the Armed Forces still allows some specialization.

-The Armed Forces offer service commitment scholarships which pay tuition and fees, books and supplies, and give you a monthly stipend for living expenses.
+The Armed Forces offer service commitment scholarships that cover tuition and fees, books and supplies, and provide a monthly stipend for living expenses.
 All require U.S. citizenship and acceptance or enrollment in a medical school.

 Armed Forces scholarship selection boards look at:

 - MCAT scores